 Agencies and facilities across 32 states have provided practice sites for UT MPH students

-MPH graduates employed or pursuing higher education within one year of graduation
+MPH graduates employed or pursuing further education within one year of graduation

 All MPH graduates demonstrate the following competencies.

-These competencies are informed by the traditional public health core knowledge areas, (biostatistics, epidemiology, social and behavioral sciences, health services administration and environmental health sciences), as well as cross-cutting and emerging public health areas.
-They are in compliance with the most recent criteria established by The Council on Education for Public Health (CEPH) in 2016.
+These competencies are informed by the traditional public health core knowledge areas, (biostatistics, epidemiology, social and behavioral sciences, health services administration, and environmental health sciences), as well as cross-cutting and emerging public health areas.
+They are in compliance with the most recent criteria established by The Council on Education for Public Health (CEPH) in 2021.